ongyuann/ongyuann.github.io/_posts/2020-05-29-htb-obscurity.md

 tags: htb
 ---

-Obscurity was a super fun box that involved simple reversing and some understanding of cryptography.
+Obscurity was a fun box that involved simple reversing and some understanding of cryptography.
 When I first did this box, I felt intimidated by the thought of having to do reversing.
-But just like all (most) HTB boxes, when you persist and reach the end, you get a super rewarding (and fun!) experience.
+But just like all (most) HTB boxes, when you persist and reach the end, you get a super rewarding (and fun!) experience!

 ### Recce

-If you did a regular nmap scan (with `-sC -sV`), you should see open ports 22 and 8080, and some closed ports at 80 and 9000.
-Immediately you should see that port 8080 is the more interesting one - simply because it's got more results from the nmap scan.
+If you do a regular nmap scan (with `-sC -sV`), you should see open ports 22 and 8080, and some closed ports at 80 and 9000.
+You should see that port 8080 is the more interesting one - simply because it's got more results from the nmap scan.

 ### Port 8080